Heartbeat (Ryuichi Sakamoto album)

 Heartbeat is the ninth solo studio album by Ryuichi Sakamoto, released in 1991 by Virgin Records.
-A second version of the album was released in the United States and Europe in 1992, which replaced the original version of "Tainai Kalki" with the David Sylvian-featuring version, "Heartbeat (Tainai Kaiki II) - Returning to the Womb", as well as English versions of "High Tide" and "Sayonara", and bonus song "Cloud #9".
+A second version of the album was released in the United States and Europe in 1992, which replaced the original version of "Tainai Kaiki" with the David Sylvian-featuring version, "Heartbeat (Tainai Kaiki II) - Returning to the Womb", as well as English versions of "High Tide" and "Sayonara", and bonus song "Cloud #9".